-AWC has carried out a historic translocation to reintroduce pygmy possums to the largest remaining patch of Eastern Suburbs Banksia Scrub at North Head Sanctuary in Sydney.
-This reintroduction is part of an ongoing program to restore native mammal species to North Head, in particular species which act as pollinators for the diverse Banksias on the headland.
+Over several years AWC carried out a historic translocations to reintroduce pygmy possums to the largest remaining patch of Eastern Suburbs Banksia Scrub at North Head Sanctuary in Sydney.
+These reintroductions were part of an ongoing program to restore native mammal species to North Head, in particular species which act as pollinators for the diverse Banksias on the headland.
 Eastern Pygmy Possums are also protected by AWC in the Pilliga, which is one of the furthest-inland populations of the species.

 Eastern Pygmy Possums occur across a wide area, but are sparsely distributed throughout their range.
 In New South Wales, wide-scale efforts to trap for the species have resulted in low capture rates.
 Habitat loss through logging, altered fire regimes, and introduced predators all pose significant threats to the species.
 Habitat fragmentation has caused some populations to become isolated, restricting dispersal between populations.
 Inappropriate fire regimes can lead to a decline in the nectar-producing plants on which the possums feed, and feral foxes and cats are known predators.